 Students must also earn 66.7% of hours attempted each term.
-Students can receive financial aid for up to 150% of the hours required for the degree, including grades of W, F, I, repeats, and transfer hours (192 hours for students needing 128 hours to graduate; 180 hours for students needing 120 hours to graduate).
+Students can receive financial aid for up to 150% of the hours required for the degree, including grades of W, F, I, repeats, and transfer hours (180 hours for bachelor's degree-seeking students; 90 hours for associate's degree-seeking students).

-Minimum acceptable academic progress, based on grade point average, and on quantitative measure of percent of attempted hours that were earned, will be determined after each semester based on cumulative hours attempted.
+Minimum acceptable academic progress, based on GPA, and on quantitative measure of percent of attempted hours that were earned, will be determined after each semester based on cumulative hours attempted.
 Students failing to meet minimum acceptable academic progress, as outlined above, are subject to the following sanctions.